 Character design and creation

-Carving, constructing and modeling 3D artwork
+Carving, constructing and modelling 3D artwork

 Creating 3D art or design work

 You’ll be assessed at the end of each unit and graded pass, merit or distinction.
 There are no external examinations in this qualification.